Growth requires change.

 Before you run any A/B test, consider a few important factors.

-Although it seems like a simple idea you can implement right away, A/B testing requires a lot of thinking, research, and analysis.
+Although it seems like a simple idea that can be implemented immediately, A/B testing requires a lot of thinking, research, and analysis.

 First, you must understand that A/B testing is not a one-off concept.
 It's a continuous process that requires proper planning, consistency, and structure.